MagGeo/MagGeo/docs/science-behind/background.md

 ## 1. Animal Navigation Fundamentals

-This is not a comprehensive book related to animal navigation fundamental, however there are certain concepts you might want to recall and understand that establish the foundations of what you have built **MagGeo**.
+This is not a comprehensive book related to animal navigation, however there are certain concepts you might to understand that establish the foundations of why we have built **MagGeo**.

 ### True Navigation